This track allows students to focus in the ways in which technology can assist in the creation and display of artistic expression.

 Sound and music design for digital media is an often overlooked art form that is critical to the effective telling of a story.
 Writer-director George Lucas famously said that “sound is 50 percent of the movie-going experience.”
 Director Danny Boyle mentioned in an interview that “the truth is, for me, it’s obvious that 70, 80 percent of a movie is sound.
 You don’t realize it because you can’t see it.”
 At its root, sonic design creates mood and setting - it engages the audience on a primal, emotional level, in ways that imagery alone can not achieve.
 A cleanly recorded and creatively edited sound effects track can immerse an audience in a fictional world.
 Music, whether used sparingly or in grandiose fashion, can enhance or subvert the visual component of a film or video game to create cinematic magic.
 Through feature film screenings, video game play-through sessions, and hands-on production assignments using Adobe Audition CC, students will learn how to direct the emotions of an audience through creative recording, mixing, and editing of sound effects and music.

-CDT 30423 Applied Multimedia taught by Chris Clark and Paul Turner (SPRING)
+CDT 30423 Applied Multimedia Technology taught by Paul Turner (SPRING)

 Fully literate citizens are able to use the language of digital media as well as text.
 They can access, understand, analyze, and produce sound, images, and video.
 By the end of this course, students will be able to operate media recorders and develop media messages using Audacity, Photoshop, and Premiere.
 They will also be able to use media language describe and critique several kinds of messages.
 Projects include an edited audio recording, a set of posters, and a video.
 Two exams assess knowledge of media language and the ability to critique media.
 Students also produce an electronic portfolio to document their media literacy.
 CDT 30423 syllabus